A satellite finds massive methane leaks from gas pipelines

 The researchers consulted with gas companies, trying to understand the source of these "ultra-emitting events."
 They found that some releases resulted from accidents.
 More often, though, they were deliberate.
 Gas companies simply vented gas from pipelines or other equipment before carrying out repairs or maintenance operations.

-According to the researchers, the large releases of methane that they detected accounted for eight to twelve percent of global methane emissions from oil and gas infrastructure during that time.
+According to the researchers, the large releases of methane that they detected accounted for 8-12% of global methane emissions from oil and gas infrastructure during that time.

-Steven Hamburg, chief scientist for the Environmental Defense Fund, which has focused on the problem of methane emissions, says that these massive releases are dramatic.
-But it's also important to remember the "ordinary" leaks that make up the other 90 percent of emissions from oil and gas facilities.
-"They really matter!" he says.
+Steven Hamburg, chief scientist for the Environmental Defense Fund, which has focused on the problem of methane emissions, says these massive releases are dramatic.
+But it's also important to remember the "ordinary" leaks that make up the other 90% of emissions from oil and gas facilities.
+"They really matter," he says.

 EDF is planning to launch its own methane-detecting satellite in about a year, which will take much sharper pictures, showing smaller leaks.
 Other organizations are developing their own methane detectors.